What Is Workplace Harassment?

 Setting Clear Expectations

 Leaders need to articulate what behavior is unacceptable, and they need to do it in plain language.
-Instead, spell out examples: “Making derogatory comments about a coworker’s accent is harassment.In real terms, vague policies like “we expect a respectful workplace” are useless. ” When expectations are crystal clear, everyone knows where the line is drawn.
+Instead, spell out examples: “Making derogatory comments about a coworker’s accent is harassment.And vague policies like “we expect a respectful workplace” are useless. ” When expectations are crystal clear, everyone knows where the line is drawn.

 Training That Sticks

 One‑off compliance videos are a waste of time.
 Effective training is interactive, scenario‑based, and repeated regularly.
-Role‑playing difficult conversations, discussing microaggressions, and reviewing real case studies help embed the concepts.
-And yes, you can sprinkle in a quick quiz from a workplace harassment quizlet to reinforce key points, but the real learning happens when people discuss the material with peers Worth knowing..
+Here's the thing — role‑playing difficult conversations, discussing microaggressions, and reviewing real case studies help embed the concepts.
+And yes, you can sprinkle in a quick quiz from a workplace harassment quizlet to reinforce key points, but the real learning happens when people discuss the material with peers.

 Modeling the Right Behavior

 Managers set the tone.
-In real terms, if a supervisor brushes off a complaint or makes a “joke” that crosses the line, the message is clear: the rules don’t apply to them.
-On the flip side, when leaders own their mistakes and correct them publicly, it signals that accountability is non‑negotiable.
+That said, if a supervisor brushes off a complaint or makes a “joke” that crosses the line, the message is clear: the rules don’t apply to them.
+On the flip side, when leaders own their mistakes and correct them publicly, it signals that accountability is non‑negotiable Worth keeping that in mind..

 Building Safe Channels